FOREX-Euro consolidates with focus on US jobs, EU action

 data and bolster risk sentiment, while a weaker-than-expected

 late in New York.
-It was off a one-week peak of $1.3534 hit on
+It was off a one-week peak of $1.3534 set on

 Wednesday after major central banks moved to ease a credit